Elizabeth Taylor: 1956–1961: Critical acclaim

 During the production, Taylor's personal life drew more attention when she began an affair with singer Eddie Fisher, whose marriage to actress Debbie Reynolds had been idealized by the media as the union of "America's sweethearts."
 The affair – and Fisher's subsequent divorce – changed Taylor's public image from a grieving widow to a "homewrecker".
 MGM used the scandal to its advantage by featuring an image of Taylor posing on a bed in a slip in the film's promotional posters.
-Cat grossed $10 million in American cinemas alone, and made Taylor the year's second-most profitable star.
+Cat grossed $10 million in American cinemas alone and made Taylor the year's second-most profitable star.
 She received positive reviews for her performance, with Bosley Crowther of The New York Times calling her "terrific", and Variety praising her for "a well-accented, perceptive interpretation."
 Taylor was nominated for an Academy Award and a BAFTA.

 Taylor's next film, Joseph L. Mankiewicz's Suddenly, Last Summer (1959), was another Tennessee Williams adaptation, with a screenplay by Gore Vidal and also starring Montgomery Clift and Katharine Hepburn.
-The independent production earned Taylor $500,000 for playing the role of a severely traumatized patient in a mental institution.
+The independent production earned Taylor $500,000 for playing the role of a traumatized patient in a mental institution.
 Although the film was a drama about mental illness, childhood traumas, and homosexuality, it was again promoted with Taylor's sex appeal; both its trailer and poster featured her in a white swimsuit.
 The strategy worked, as the film was a financial success.
 Taylor received her third Academy Award nomination and her first Golden Globe for Best Actress for her performance.

-By 1959, Taylor owed one more film for MGM, which it decided should be BUtterfield 8 (1960), a drama about a high-class call girl, in an adaptation of a John O'Hara 1935 novel of the same name.
+By 1959, Taylor owed one more film for MGM, which it decided should be BUtterfield 8 (1960), a drama about a high-class call girl, in an adaptation of John O'Hara's 1935 novel of the same name.
 The studio correctly calculated that Taylor's public image would make it easy for audiences to associate her with the role.
 She hated the film for the same reason, but had no choice in the matter, although the studio agreed to her demands of filming in New York and casting Eddie Fisher in a sympathetic role.
 As predicted, BUtterfield 8 was a major commercial success, grossing $18 million in world rentals.
 Crowther wrote that Taylor "looks like a million dollars, in mink or in negligée", while Variety stated that she gives "a torrid, stinging portrayal with one or two brilliantly executed passages within."
 Taylor won her first Academy Award for Best Actress for her performance.